rachel-brain/track-and-improve/README.md

 ## Description
 An app deployed on Heroku which allows people who want to track their exercise and training sessions to do so quickly and easily.
-This app required a Mongo database to be created using a Mongoose schema for the Workouts and handles routes with Express.
-The Heroku app is linked to the code repository in GitHub so that any updates can flow through to the app automatically.
+This app required a Mongo database (via Mongo Atlas) to be created using a Mongoose schema for the Workouts and handles routes with Express.
+The Heroku app is linked to the code repository in GitHub so that any code updates can flow through to the app automatically.

-## Motivation
-To save time in drafting a README file as one is required for every project repo.

 ## User Story
 ```md